solidi/writing/15-touch-typing-feels-good-but-isnt-for-me.md

 > Relative miss frequency.
 Touch typing (green) versus float typing (purple).
 Lower is better.

 Finally, we come to errors.
 The review of the hit/miss ratio or relative miss frequency per key is clear.
 The green bar is representative of touch-typing and the purple is float typing.
 The lower the bar, the better.
-Since I am learning, it is natural there is a higher tendency of missed keys with touch typing.
+Since I am learning, it is natural that there is a higher tendency of missed keys with touch typing.
 Twenty of the 26 keys report a higher error count.

 ## Touch-typing takeaways